Rip Rap Calculator

 Let's say we have an open channel we want to line with riprap, and the water flows rather gently (low turbulence) through it at an average of

 2.0 m/s.
-Let's also say that a nearby supplier can provide us any rock size at a specific gravity of
+Let's also say that a nearby supplier can provide us with any rock size at a specific gravity of

 2.5.
 Using the Isbash equation, we work out the average diameter of rock we need to be: